encode/starlette/docs/events.md

 These event handlers can either be `async` coroutines, or regular syncronous functions.

-The event handlers are registered with a decorator syntax, like so:
+The event handlers can be registered with a decorator syntax, like so:

 ```python
 from starlette.applications import Starlette